rachelmdick/modified_Hass_code/analysis_strategy.md

 __Part Four: Combined analysis of multiple simulations and generating summary figures__

-TO ADD:
-* local function within ISImath.m will loop over files and produce a struct to hold the kernel distribution (ksdensity) and figures
-* code for graphs with multiple simulations

-Use a similar format as ephys data analysis?
+Use a similar format as ephys data analysis
 * A metadata file sets the file path and different fields of a struct based on the file characteristics
-* One function (matlabsweeps in open_file.m) exists to import data from the metadata file into an array  \
+* One function (matlabsweeps in open_file.m) exists to import data from the metadata file into an array
 * run_ephys_analysis takes all the metadata from the array and puts relevant measurements into a .mat file
 * The .mat file is loaded in the graph_sweeps function to produce a figure
 * Then run_ephys_analysis loops through each entry

+* d = dir('name') will return a list of everything in the directory with that name
+* d = dir('x/x3_*.mat') pulls all the files that have x3 as part of their name